MarcoWalcher/Webshop/README.md

 The list of Features may expand in the future.
 For now, there are no Payment systems planned which may change in the future.

+Here is an Overview for the directory of the project.
+I tried to gather any files wich should not be freely accesible in the app folder.

+Directory:

+    index.php

+    - app

+        - user
+            user.php
+            userdatabasehandler.php
+            usercontroller.php

+        - product
+            product.php
+            producthandler.php
+            productcontroller.php

+        databasehandler.php
+        sessionhandler.php

+    - public
+        home.php
+        registration.php

+        - viewcomponents
+            footer.php